aghaynes/quarto/README.md

 It will ask if you trust the author of the template (hopefully you do...), and then for a directory name.
 Type the path relative to your current location.

+### Using LaTeX templates

+!!!
+Templates are still in prep !!!

+The LaTeX templates run outside of quarto.
+They rely on the older Sweave method for compiling PDFs.

+Download the content of the branch and unzip it in the relevant folder.

 ## Templates

 | Branch | Format | Details |